pnp/cli-microsoft365/docs/docs/cmd/login.md

 : Base64-encoded string with certificate private key.
 When `authType` is set to `certificate`, specify either `certificateFile` or `certificateBase64Encoded`

 `--thumbprint [thumbprint]`
 : Certificate thumbprint.
-Required when `authType` is set to `certificate`
+If not specified, and `authType` is set to `certificate`, it will be automatically calculated based on the specified certificate

 --8<-- "docs/cmd/_global.md"